 Right now, Patriots players have loudly said the same thing to Robert and Jonathan Kraft.

-Travel issues were also pretty embarrassing, with players pointing out that the team plane still has ashtrays yet doesn’t have Wi-Fi.
+The travel thing is pretty embarrassing, with players pointing out that the team plane still has ashtrays yet doesn’t have Wi-Fi.

 Now, in fairness, there is a new facility with a locker room, weight room and cafeteria going up just outside of the practice fields down at the far end opposite the lighthouse at Gillette.
 Unfortunately for now, this is something the Krafts will have to wear again along with the Mayo debacle.